CHOLERA -1873

 scare."

-But glad are we that the terrible visitor is departing; mournful are
+But glad are we that the terrible visitor is departing;

 we that the list of victims is such a long one.
 Our Board of Health, the